grocerycrud/documentation/3.x/getting_started/grocery-crud-enterprise-installation.md

     // Remember the quick search upon refresh.
 The search information is stored in the browser local storage 'remember_quick_search' => false,
 ];</code></pre>

-At the config file there are 3 basic sections that we need to be aware of:
+At the config file there are 2 basic sections that we need to be aware of:

 <ol>
  	<li><strong>The assets_folder: </strong> The assets folder is the folder that can publicly be accessible by the end user.
 These folders includes: images, JavaScript files, fonts and stylesheets files.</li>
  	<li><strong>The environment: </strong>Make sure that the <code>development</code> environment is the one that you are using when you are developing the project. and <code>production</code> is the one that is used when you are publishing the website to production.</li>
- 	<li><strong>The cache: </strong>Grocery CRUD is based on cache to do as less queries to the database as possible it is <strong>strongly </strong><b>advised </b>to use cache to your project.
-The default cache is the files cache but of course you can change the cache configurations to add a faster method to cache.
-All the configurations for the cache can be found at:  <a href="https://framework.zend.com/manual/2.4/en/modules/zend.cache.storage.adapter.html">Zend\Cache\Storage\Adapter</a></li>
 </ol>
 <h3>Step 7.</h3>

 And now we are ready to make grocery CRUD Enterprise to put it to work!
+As per the previous step, the files `view.php` and `example.php` are included in the `vendor/grocery-crud/enterprise/example` folder.

 Let's have an example of the very first use.
 A first example without any framework installation will look like this:

 <pre><code class="language-php">&lt;?php
 // example.php